 Francis invites us to thank Mary for agreeing to be Mother - at the Annunciation and at the Cross

-The Holy Father’s homily focused on a commemoration marked the Friday before Palm Sunday, known as Passion Friday, a day the Church turns to the sorrows suffered by Our Lady.
+In 2020, in the heart of the pandemic, Pope Francis focused a homily on the special devotion that marks the Friday before Passion Sunday.
+This day, known as Passion Friday, is a day the Church turns to the sorrows suffered by Our Lady.

 Today, Francis said, “it will do us good to think about Our Lady’s Sorrows and to thank her because she accepted to be a Mother.”